Lord Toby Harris, Chair

 Suzanne is chair of our standards committee.
 She is also deputy chair of the Valuation Tribunal Service and chair of the Joint Audit Panel for the Mayor’s Office of Policing and Crime and the Metropolitan Police Service.
 She was previously on the Institute of Fundraising’s standards committee, and until recently she was the UK’s immigration services commissioner.

-Richard Newton, Member for Wales
+Martin Price, Member for Wales

 Walter Rader, Member for Northern Ireland